jabirmayar/creators-ticketing/README.md

 ## Upgrading

-### Upgrading from v1.0.5 to v1.0.6
+### Upgrading from v1.1.4 to v1.1.5
-**⚠️ Important:** Version 1.0.6 introduces new fields to the database table.
+**⚠️ Important:** Version v1.1.5 and introduces new fields to the database table.
 If you are upgrading from a previous version, you **must** run the migrations after updating the package to ensure the system functions correctly:
 ```bash
 php artisan migrate
 ```